gebob19/DRL-Research-AFSR/README.md

 In general, the most basic video game states can be represented as the image being displayed on the screen.
 This usually includes the agent’s in-game character, objectives to achieve, and obstacles to avoid.

-At the heart of my algorithm, I focus on the fact that the player which our agent controls is clearly a required factor to include in an accurate lower level state representation.
+At the heart of the proposed implementation, I focus on the fact that the player which our agent controls is clearly a required factor to include in an accurate lower level state representation.

-My algorithm aims to quickly learn an agent-focused state representation allowing the agent to accomplish the given task faster, while not limiting the information available to the policy, all with minimal additional computational cost.
+The proposed implementation aims to quickly learn an agent-focused state representation allowing the agent to accomplish the given task faster, while not limiting the information available to the policy, all with minimal additional computational cost.

 ## Algorithm